Bernard Carney

-Bernard James Carney OAM is an all-round Australian musician, who has worked in music since 1974.
-He is a songwriter, community choir director and guitar teacher, and his songs are peppered with passion and humour.
-He has made nine successful albums, including "West", "Feathers and tributes", and "No time like the future".
+Bernard James Carney OAM is an Australian musician, who has worked in music since 1974.
+He is a songwriter, community choir director and guitar teacher.
+He has made nine albums, including "West", "Feathers and tributes", and "No time like the future".
 Carney was the main guest at the "Top Half Festival" near Alice Springs in June 2007 and he has regularly played at the Fairbridge Festival.
 He was the face of the Perth White Pages for 2010.